rodrigo-arenas/Sklearn-genetic-opt/docs/tutorials/callbacks.rst

 The way to define it is by passing a list of callbacks in the ``.fit`` method.

-Then the estimator is going to check all the conditions in every iteration, if at least one of them is met, the callback will stop the process:
+Then the estimator is going to check all the conditions in every iteration, if at least one of the stopping callbacks conditions is met, the callback will stop the process:

 .. code:: python3